Risk Awareness in HTN Planning

 \subsection{Marine Environments}

 The exploration of the sea and the collection of samples constitutes what we refer to as ``marine environment''.
-For this we consider two types of agents: scientific divers and underwater gliders, both equipped with a wide variety of sensors to collect ocean environmental data, photos, and videos.
+For this, we consider two types of agents: scientific divers and underwater gliders, both equipped with a wide variety of sensors to collect ocean environmental data, photos, and videos.
 During the solo dives of scientific divers, the gliders can be used as drop-in diving buddies to increase the safety of divers by providing them support, such as giving their exact position or carrying an extra air tank~\cite{nadj2020using}.

-Human behaviour always constitute a big part of uncertainty in most environments due to its variability and unpredictability.
+Human behaviour always constitutes a big part of uncertainty in most environments due to its variability and unpredictability.
 This is especially true in extreme environments, such as oceans, that impose high physiological and psychological pressure on people, that is, divers.
 Intelligence and personality differ between individuals and can have effects on the behaviour underwater~\cite{colodro2015individual}.
-The variability of divers behaviour represents an internal regular source of uncertainty in marine environments, which in turn leads to variability in the costs of actions that are performed.
-For example, the time needed to take a picture of a specific phenomena under water might differ from one diver to another due to the differences in their behaviours.
+The variability of divers behaviour represents an internal regular source of uncertainty in marine environments, leading to variability in the costs of actions that are performed.
+For example, the time needed to take a picture of specific phenomena underwater might differ from one diver to another due to the differences in their behaviours.
 When the agents are gliders, i.e., the gliders are responsible for collecting the data, there can be multiple internal regular sources of uncertainty.
 For example, a malfunction of one of the navigation sensors or the loss of a wing can lead to spending more than expected time and energy to move to the location of interest, or, in the worst case, can lead to complete failure in reaching the location.